openstack/ironic/doc/source/deploy/install-guide.rst

 Appending kernel parameters to boot instances
 =============================================

-The `Appending kernel parameters to boot instances`_ section has been moved to the Bare Metal service Install Guide.
+See the `Appending kernel parameters to boot instances`_ section in the installation guide for the Bare Metal service.

 .. _`Appending kernel parameters to boot instances`: http://docs.openstack.org/project-install-guide/baremetal/draft/advanced.html#appending-kernel-parameters-to-boot-instances